matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 Successful requests in the HTTP world take the form of something in the 100s-300s.
 Failed HTTP requests would usually be anything 400 and above.
 Most services have some way of designating "yes it worked" vs "no it didn't".
 Count those.
-Ideally count them just in front of what's calling the service.
+Ideally count them just in front of what's calling the service, like in a client library for example.
-You can also count at the service itself, but you run the risk of missing unseen failures due to networking trouble.
+If counting at the client isn't feasible you can also count at the service itself, but you run the risk of missing unseen failures due to networking trouble.

 You can then make a ratio out of these `(failures / successes) * 100`